alejandro61299/Minimaps_Personal_Research/docs/index.md

 ### Where should we place the mini map?

+As we can verify each genre of video game has a distinctive position on the screen, a different visible surface size (also called minimap scope).

 -   **MOBA games**  place the mini map exclusively at the  **bottom.**
 -   **Strategy games** use mostly the **bottom left** for placing their mini map.
 -   **MMORPG’s games**  place the mini map exclusively at the  **right** and mostly at the **top.**